An Introduction to Geometric Topology: Polyhedra

 The \emph{convex hull} of a set $S\subset \overline{\matH^n}$ is the intersection of all the convex sets containing $S$. \begin{ex} The convex hull of finitely many points in $\matH^n$ that are not contained in a hyperplane is a compact polyhedron.
 Conversely, every compact polyhedron has finitely many vertices and is the convex hull of them. \end{ex}

 Everything we said holds with no modifications for $\matR^n$.
-On $S^n$ some care must be taken: some definitions need to be modified slightly to take into account the annoying presence of antipodal points.
+On $S^n$ some care should be taken: some definitions need to be modified slightly to take into account the annoying presence of antipodal points.
+We gloss over this technical point.